 Samarkand had all the odds against me liking it.
 I don’t like big cities, while Samarkand is the second largest city in Uzbekistan.
 It is also the most touristic, even though it lacks a scenic old town and most things to do in Samarkand are spread out over the city.

-And yet, Samarkand was one of my favourite places in Uzbekistan.
+And yet, Samarkand was one of my favourite places to visit in Uzbekistan.
 This was the Uzbekistan that I was hoping to see and that offered me a glimpse in the true glory of the Silk road days.
 It is clear to me why Samarkand attracts so many visitors.
 The city holds some real gems and I was left in awe more than once.

 What to do in Samarkand